Toolkit Resources: Campus Models & Case Studies

 “As a campus center, we're going to hold up the mirror to ourselves and be able to have those honest conversations with community members, so we can all speak our truth as a cohesive community,” Stroye said.

-Ever since its founding in 1881, less than 20 years after the Emancipation Proclamation, Spelman College—a private, historically black women’s college in Atlanta, Georgia—has been dedicated to breaking down racial and gender hierarchies.
+Ever since its founding in 1881, less than twenty years after the Emancipation Proclamation, Spelman College—a private, historically black women’s college in Atlanta, Georgia—has been dedicated to breaking down racial and gender hierarchies.

 Another ongoing project will be the continuation of Spelman’s Difficult Dialogues series, which brings students together from at least eight higher education institutions (including Agnes Scott College and Oglethorpe University) in Atlanta and surrounding Georgia communities to discuss and navigate controversial issues.
 As part of the project, participants will collate transformative narratives, videos, sounds, and images through Spelman’s Storyhouse, a mobile multimedia exhibit.